 In This Report:

 - Parents losing health coverage would be bad news for their children, as well.
 Mississippi has reduced its rate of uninsured children significantly in the past few years.
-We don’t want to reverse that progress.
+But this proposal may reverse that progress.
 When parents are uninsured, children tend to go to the doctor less frequently and lose their own coverage.
 The family is at greater financial risk for medical debt.

 Approval by the federal government is not certain.
-While CMS has given approval to three states—Arkansas, Kentucky and Indiana—to impose work rules, those states have all expanded Medicaid to adults making up to 138 percent of the federal poverty level.
+While CMS has given approval to four states—Arkansas, Kentucky, Indiana, and New Hampshire—to impose work rules, those states have all expanded Medicaid to adults making up to 138 percent of the federal poverty level.
 Mississippi, however, has not accepted the Medicaid expansion funding provided under the Affordable Care Act.
 The only Mississippi families affected by the proposed change would be those living at 27 percent of the poverty level or lower.
-That works out to $5,610 a year for a family of three or $468 a month—among the most restrictive eligibility limits in the nation.
+That works out to $5,610 a year for a family of three or $468 a month—among the most restrictive eligibility limits in the nation

 The Georgetown Center on Children and Families is an independent, nonpartisan policy and research center founded in 2005 with a mission to expand and improve high-quality, affordable health coverage for America’s children and families.
 Mississippi Health Advocacy Program combines research, analysis and grass-roots organizing to improve health policies, practices and funding.
 Mississippi Center for Justice is a nonprofit, public interest law firm committed to advancing racial and economic justice.